evandttr/test2/index.md

 ---
 layout: page
-title: "Blog"
+title: ""
 ---
-I am a PhD candidate at Princeton.
+A PhD candidate at Princeton, I have taught courses